desnudopenguino/crag_finder/README.md

  4.3 Instal rails: sudo gem install rails

- 4.4 Add rails to your PATH: PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/var/lib/gems/VERSION/bin" # (VERSION is the version of Ruby being used)
+ 4.4 Add rails to your PATH: PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/var/lib/gems/VERSION/bin" # (VERSION is the version of Ruby being used, if your rails path isn't automagically added)

  4.5 Create Rails app:

   4.5.1 cd /var/www

-  4.5.2 rails new myapp.example.com
+  4.5.2 rails rock_finder

   4.5.3 At this point, the app crashes due to a missing javaScript runtime environment, so add one